 Tell your GP or asthma nurse about any new symptoms you notice, including breathlessness.
 They may need to change your medicines or doses so you stay well with your asthma.

-The reasons why you get breathless can vary - as well as asthma, it can be a sign of panic attacks, pneumonia, heart disease, obesity and chronic obstructive pulmonary disease (COPD).
+There are lots of reasons why you can get breathless.
+As well as asthma, breathlessness can be a sign of pneumonia, heart disease, obesity, chronic obstructive pulmonary disease (COPD) and panic attacks.

 - fewer asthma symptoms